jhclark/multeval/README.md

 Compatibility and Accuracy
 ==========================

 MultEval produces *exactly* the same metric scores you would obtain by running the metrics as stand-alone programs -- with the exception that MultEval does not perform tokenization.
 MultEval calls METEOR and TER using library API calls, and we regression test against gold-standard scores produced by these metrics in stand-alone mode.
-Its internal jBLEU library is a direct port of NIST's mteval-v13a.pl; we regression test against mteval-v13m.pl (which allows disabling normalization), included in the METEOR distribution.
+Its internal jBLEU library is a direct port of NIST's mteval-v13a.pl; we regression test against mteval-v13m.pl (which allows disabling normalization), included in the METEOR distribution. jBLEU implements the segment-level smoothing of BLEU from mteval-v13a.pl, which is derived from the smoothing in Kishore Papineni's bleu-1.04.pl script (the original IBM implementation of BLEU), added as of 3/9/2004 -- note this is *not* the simplistic +1 BLEU smoothing used in some other systems.

 Adding Your Own Metric